Laissez le bon temps rouler!

 Materials:

-- dazzling bits and bobs: pom poms, sequins, tissue paper, beads...
+dazzling bits and bobs: pom poms, sequins, foil tissue paper, beads...

 Arrange all of your beautiful mask making materials in the center of your table along with scissors, glue sticks, mask templates, and skinny wooden dowels and/or elastic thread.

 Hot glue is ideal when you are working with cardboard because it bonds quickly, so you don't have to worry about dry time when you are building your masks.
 Both of my girls were using low-temp glue guns by the time they were 6.
-If you are working with younger kiddos you can use school glue, glue sticks, glue dots, or double-sided sticky tape to build your masks... or set up an adult run hot-glue assembly station!
+That being said, if you are working with younger kiddos you can use school glue, glue sticks, glue dots, or double-sided sticky tape to build your masks... or set up an adult run hot-glue assembly station!

 If you are working with little ones it will be easier to have your cardboard shapes pre-cut so they can just decorate and assemble.
 Or just give them the mask printable as a base and have them add their shapes to the mask form.
 Kids age 8+ should be able to handle the cardboard cutting with minimal assistance.
 I had to help my girls cut out their eye holes with a utility knife, but other than that they worked independently.